Skip to main content

 Coal tip data

-In November 2023 we published maps containing the location of category C and D disused coal tips.
-We then published maps containing the location of category A, B and R tips in March 2024.
-In May 2025, these maps were merged into a single map showing all disused coal tips of all categories in Wales.
+In November 2023, the Welsh Government published maps containing the location of category C and D disused coal tips.
+Maps containing the location of category A, B and R tips were then published in March 2024.
+These maps were merged in May 2025 to create a single map showing all disused coal tips of all categories across Wales.

 View the location of disused coal tips.